felixminom/better_i18n_django/README.md

-This is a proposed workflow to better manage huge PO files in Django apps by using the [polib](link-to-polib) library, and is mainly intended for the management of PO files that are produced when translating static pages (one PO file contains all the strings of the templates that are in the [app](django-app), anyways these concepts could be applied in other scenarios or other frameworks.
+This is a proposed workflow to better manage huge PO files in Django apps by using the [polib](link-to-polib) library, and is mainly intended for the management of PO files that are produced when translating static pages (one PO file contains all the strings of the templates that are in the [app](django-app)), Anyway, these concepts could be applied in other scenarios or other frameworks.
 If you have giant PO files and you don't know how to deal with them probably this is what you're looking for.

-We assume that you're familiarized with the basic concepts around PO files and their structure.
+We assume you're familiar with the basic concepts around PO files and their structure.
-If not, you can take a look at the [official documentation](po-documentation).
+If not, you can look at the [official documentation](po-documentation).
 We assume that you have at least a little experience around i18n in Django, as well.

 ## A little of the history

 Some time ago, with my team, we were internationalizing our client's website.
-In the beginning, everyhting was pretty simple and straightforward, we had one [locale](what-is-a-locale) and we were translating just a couple of pages, so our PO files were little enough and we were able to handle them easily.
+In the beginning, everything was pretty simple and straightforward, we had one [locale](what-is-a-locale) and we were translating just a couple of pages, so our PO files were small enough and we were able to handle them easily.

-A couple of months went off, and we had three locales and way more pages that we were translating, so the problem started to be noticeable.
+A couple of months went by, and we had three locales and way more pages that we were translating, so the problem started to be noticeable.
 We were sending these giant PO files (one per locale and app), around ~30k lines, over and over again for translation.
-Translators started to complain that they were not able to identify what strings needed translation and which not, or at least not in an easy way.
+Translators started to complain that they were not able to identify what strings needed translation and which didn't, or at least not in an easy way.
 So, after some thinking and learning about what PO files really are, we came up with this workflow.
 The main idea behind it is to break up giant PO files into smaller, more manageable, that just contains `untranslated` entries into a new (temporal) PO.